borntofrappe/Practice-Front-End-Web-Development/Scroll Event Images and Text/README.md

 **Sections**

-For two of the sections of the page *grid* is used for the layout of the elements.
+For the section of the page *grid* is used for the layout of the elements.

 In the first section grid is used to easily align the header `div` vertically.